ADN-DevTech/Civil3DSnoop/README.md

 # Usage

-Copy and paste the .bundle folder into C:\Program Files\Autodes\Application Plugins\ folder.
+Copy and paste the .bundle folder into C:\Program Files\Autodesk\Application Plugins\ folder.
 On AutoCAD Civil 3D, mouse right-click should show the "Snoop" option.